joshgauntt/SteamVR-System-Report-Error-Analyzer/README.md

 •	Also sometimes using other USB ports may work but if needed, getting a separate PCIE usb controller would yield better results.
 Get any FL1100EX cards from this list: https://developer.valvesoftware.com/wiki/Valve_Index/USB_3.0_Controller

-•	As well can turn off "Pause VR when headset is idle" (Steamvr settings -> Video Settings) and disable Power Management, found in steamvr developer settings.
+•	As well can turn off "Pause VR when headset is idle" (Steamvr settings -> Video Settings) and disable Power Management, found in steamvr developer settings, make sure after doing this to unplug/replug all USB VR devices (dongles).
 ![image](https://github.com/user-attachments/assets/d2bc91a8-83de-4bc9-9cca-79839dff8e20)

 •	**No optical samples:** These errors are can be called 'flash-bang reflections'.